spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 ~~~

 It will print the long message.
-Ubunut/Dbian users can install the csound with `apt-get`:
+Ubunut/Dbian users can install the Csound with `apt-get`:

 ~~~haskell
 > sudo apt-get install csound csound-gui